 - Place the dough balls on a floured kitchen towel, cover them, and let them rest for a few minutes (about 10 minutes).

 - Sprinkle a little flour on your working surface, and with the palm of your hands, start to flatten your dough balls into circles (your circles should be roughly 1/4 inch thickness and 5 times wider than your original dough ball).

-- Once your dough discs are ready, use folk or sharp knife to create some steam vents on the top of the bread.
+- Once your dough discs are ready, use folk or a sharp knife to create some steam vents on the top of the bread.
 Traditionally, Moroccans just make small holes with their finger.

 - Preheat the oven to 400°F, and put your bread in the center.

 - Bake for around 25 minutes, checking on the loaves and turning them to the other side to bake them perfectly.
-Your round white bread is fully baked and ready when you notice that their surface is nicely golden-brown on both sides, and they sound hollow when you tap them.
+Your round white bread is fully baked and ready when you notice that their surface is nicely golden-brown on both sides and they sound hollow when you tap them.